paul-breen/plc-data-server/README.md

 See `./configure --help` for available options.

-To also build the Tcl/Tk interface libraries and utilities, type:
+To build the Tcl/Tk interface libraries and utilities, type:

 ```
 ./configure --with-tcl --with-tclconfig=/usr/lib